SmartIntellect

 Use progressive disclosure to reduce friction in event setup

-Show ‘Add property’ only when the selected event supports properties and has available slots—which reduces unnecessary actions.
+Show “Add property” only when the selected event supports properties and has available slots to reduce unnecessary actions.

 Scenario Analysis II